Schoolday's over. Students prepare to leave... But not all of them go to meet friends, hang out with friends, a Love Interest

 - In Red String, Makoto lives in an apartment that his parents pay for in a different city.
 He insisted on the arrangement so he could apprentice under a chef and go to school with the girl he was arranged to marry.

-- Alvin and the Chipmunks: For the first three seasons, The Chipettes lived in a fully furnished tree house, with a living room, a kitchen, bathroom, and bedroom, however, in the Season Four opener, school officials find out about this, and threaten to split them up and put them in foster care; Dave temporarily adopts them, however they and The Chipmunks start getting on each other's nerves, so Alvin talks Miss Miller into adopting them.in one episode.
+- Alvin and the Chipmunks: For the first three seasons, The Chipettes lived in a fully furnished tree house, with a living room, a kitchen, bathroom, and bedroom, however, in the Season Four opener, school officials find out about this, and threaten to split them up and put them in foster care; Dave temporarily adopts them, however they and The Chipmunks start getting on each other's nerves, so Alvin talks his neighbor Beatrice Miller into adopting them in one episode.
+From then on, the girls live with her and soon consider her as their mother figure.

 - Hey Arnold!: Played with: Gerald is fed up with his family not giving him enough space, and moves into an empty room in Arnold's home, which doubles as a boarding house to live by himself.
 He only wanted attention for leaving though, but his parents and Arnold's Grandpa agree to let him stay until he decides to come back on his own.
 He moves back by the end of the episode.